 These servers can be accessed through the “p2p” tab in the server selection screen.
 Note that users won’t be able to access torrents with any server other than the ones listed in the p2p tab, because torrenting traffic is only allowed in these servers.

 If you’re experiencing problems with connectivity, see the tips in our guide regarding AVG VPN not working.

 Our latest speed test results show that the service delivers fast speeds on many servers, but the performance is not outstandingly consistent across its network.
 Having said that, generally, AVG VPN is surprisingly fast service.

 On some servers, it only managed to produce 25 Mbps while it reached as high as 80 Mbps on other servers when tested on a base connection of 100 Mbps.

 Here’s the speed result for AVG’s Canada server location:

 So, the fast speeds is a significantly positive attribute of this VPN.
 It is unfortunate that AVG doesn’t unblock Netflix consistently because the good speed performance would have made it a very good VPN for Netflix streaming.

-Based in Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
-There are no known cases of arrests or fines against people downloading torrents in Czech Republic.
+Based in the Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
+There are no known cases of arrests or fines against people downloading torrents in the Czech Republic.

 Thus, AVG is based in a favorably located region to protect torrent users.